-Our case series has limitations that means any paradigm shift should take a conservative approach.
+Our case series has limitations, which means any paradigm shift should take a conservative approach.
 The number of patients studied in this case series is small, although not insignificant.
 We therefore caution against any extrapolation or unsupported conclusions that TAA would be appropriate for all patients suffering from PN who undergo HF SCS therapy.
 Instead, this case series only supports the assertion that PN is no longer an absolute contraindication for this patient population.
 Further study is required to delineate the exact conditions under which TAA is and is not appropriate for patients with PN undergoing HF SCS therapy.